 Fighting for Women’s Rights

 Speier brought the Me Too movement to Congress in the fall of 2017, with the introduction of her Me Too Congress bill.
 It has been used as the basis for the bipartisan Congressional Accountability Act of 1995 Reform Act (CAA Reform Act), which passed the House unanimously in February of 2018.
 If passed by the Senate, the bill would hold Members of Congress financially responsible if they cut a settlement for sexual harassment or assault of their staff, or if they are found to committed the harassment or assault through congressional oversight and investigation.
 She also continues to advocate for fundamental reforms to end the epidemic of sexual assault in the military and on college campuses, and she is leading the fight against sexism in the fields of science and technology.
-She is also at the forefront of efforts to end discrimination and close the gender pay gap through ratification of the Equal Rights Amendment and passage of the Paycheck Fairness Act.
+She is at the forefront of efforts to end discrimination and close the gender pay gap through ratification of the Equal Rights Amendment and passage of the Paycheck Fairness Act.

 During her 18 years in both houses of the California Legislature, she had more than 300 bills signed into law by both Republican and Democratic governors.
 Some of her highest-profile efforts secured justice for women and children, including a series of bills that led to the collection of more than $2 billion in delinquent court-ordered child support payments.
 She authored a measure that gave the state the nation’s strongest financial privacy law and was integral to the passage of California’s Gender Tax Repeal Act in 1996.